javmarina/Nintendo-Switch-Remote-Control/README.md

 Remote control for the Nintendo Switch via UDP or with a single computer. **Pro Controller** emulation in AVR firmware

 This project uses the LUFA library and reverse-engineering of the Pro Controller for Nintendo Switch for remote control of the console.
-It consists on two main parts:
+It consists on three main parts:
 * GUI: Java project with two programs, client and server.

   The client takes input from a real controller, keyboard or a Discord bot and sends it to the server over UDP.